 You may find that two or more people agreed to violate Executive Order 12947 if you find that two or more individuals agreed to contribute funds, goods or services to or for the benefit of Hamas in violation of that order.

-You should interpret the terms "attempt," "knowingly," and "willfully" in accordance with the definitions of those terms previously provided in these instructions.
+You should interpret the terms "attempt," "knowingly," and "willfully" in accordance with the definitions of those terms previously provided on pages 6 and 8 of these instructions.